vberthiaume/fork_union/README.md

 The __`fork_union`__ library is a thread-pool for "Fork-Join" [SIMT-style](https://en.wikipedia.org/wiki/Single_instruction,_multiple_threads) parallelism in modern C++.
 It's quite different from most open-source C++ thread-pool implementations, generally designed around a `std::queue` of `std::function` tasks, synchronized by a `std::mutex`.
-Wrapping tasks into `std::function` is expensive, so is growing the `std::queue` and locking the `std::mutex` under contention.
+Wrapping tasks into `std::function` is expensive, as is growing the `std::queue` and locking the `std::mutex` under contention.
 When you can avoid it - you should.
 OpenMP-like use-cases are the perfect example of that!